 Enjoy fresh, nutritious produce from your own backyard vegetable garden.
-These tips will to help you taste success right from the start.
+The right plans for a vegetable garden will help you taste success from the start.

 Most vegetables require a sunny, well-drained spot to do their best.
 Look for a location that gets at least six hours of sunlight each day.
 If you’re planning during winter, visualize your garden during the growing season when any nearby trees have leafed out.
 Locate your vegetable garden near a water source so you can irrigate easily when rainfall is limited.
 A gentle slope is good for drainage and sun exposure; steeper slopes will need terracing to prevent erosion.

 Next, you can decide between a couple of vegetable garden plans — growing your produce in rows or raised beds.